zammad/zammad-org/src/en/documentation/use/guides/ai.md

 If suggested next steps and the checklist feature are activated, you can even add single items or all the suggested next steps to a [checklist](../advanced-features#checklists) to keep track of the open tasks in this ticket.

-If you don't want to see the banner below the articles, you can permanently hide it.
-To get the banner again, go to **Appearance** in your [profile settings](../manage-profile) and re-activate it by toggling the checkbox.

 ## Smart Editor